carbonatefan/OPTiMAL/README.md

 ModernCalibration.xlsx
 ```

-and the provided sample dataset (citation):
+and the provided demo dataset (citation):

 ```
 SampleDataset.xlsx